 So what is estate planning and why is it so important?

 Don’t jeopardize your family’s financial future or create unnecessary difficulties by not having an estate plan.
 If you already have a plan in place, make sure it is up to date and continues to reflect your wishes.
 Not sure where to start?
-Talk to your Federated marketing representative to be connected with an independent attorney who specializes in estate and business succession planning and can help you get the process started.
+Talk to your Federated marketing representative for a referral to an independent attorney who specializes in estate and business succession planning and can help you get the process started.

-Some of the services referenced herein are provided by third parties wholly independent of Federated with the understanding that neither Federated nor its employees provided legal or other expert advice.
+Some of the products and services referenced herein are provided by third parties wholly independent of Federated with the understanding that neither Federated nor its employees provide legal or other expert advice.

 Categories: It's Your Life